 But on the other hand, there are certain cases or say strategies that worked and ended up benefiting competitors as well as the company through employee satisfaction & hence efficiency.

-So what are those strategies that guide us for how to deal with Competitors at the Workplace or how to manage the Competition at your Office / Workplace differently & smartly?
+So what are those strategies that guide us for how to deal with competition at workplace or how to manage the Competition at your Office / Workplace differently & smartly?

-I have been working on the same & have come up with certain trial & tested steps in order to plan – how to deal with Competition and have mentioned them below in the more detailed form:-
+I have been working on the same & have come up with certain trial & tested steps to plan and have mentioned them below in the more detailed form –

-Have you read about the concept; In order to become an expert, you have to familiarise yourself with its origin.
+Have you read about the concept; To become an expert, you have to familiarise yourself with its origin.